sparkbox/standard/code-style/git/README.md

 `feat--onUrlChange-event`

 ### Allowed Values for Types

+Sparkbox follows the [Conventional Commits] specification.
 There are several types allowed to prefix branches and commits.

 - **feat** (new feature)
 - **fix** (bug fix)